Sudan Team Information Resources

 Joe Huebscher and I traveled on to Juba to work with the Presbyterian Church of South Sudan for a two-day seminar, while fourteen people were trained on the block machine in Torit.
 We enjoyed very much the interaction with the audience in Juba.
 We taught on how local churches can be self-sufficient, and Joe taught on how to start a small business.
 We also visited churches in Yei and Morobo.
 We appreciate very much working with Patrick Oting in Torit and with William Jada in Juba.

 Our fifth trip to S. Sudan was characterized by unseasonably hot weather.
 By God's grace we came through it, and were able to complete our assignments.
-Here is a brief photo report of this trip.
+Here's a small example of the block machine's work.

-Check our photo report.
-You'll find information about Ellen Fox, about the Torit hospital and a budding partnership with the Presbyterian Church of Sudan, headquartered in Juba.
-The interlocking block machine pictured on page 1 is due in S. Sudan by year's end.
+We spent time with Ellen Fox, at the Torit hospital and invested time in a budding partnership with the Presbyterian Church of Sudan, headquartered in Juba.
+The interlocking block machine pictured is due in S. Sudan by year's end.
 This will enable teams interested in building projects to get involved.
 We have two church buildings and a prison chapel that we'd like to complete, by God's grace.

 This year's Southern Sudan ministry focused upon teaching and evangelism--particularly upon both personal and open-air evangelism.
 By God's grace 80 made professions of faith in Sudan and Uganda.
 We had freedom to preach at Torit's city center and to share Christ with shop owners and passers-by.
 Conditions at Torit improved significantly since 2007.